Krishna (Kannada actor): Early life

-Krishna was born as Sunil Kumar N. on 12 June 1985 in Mysore, Karnataka.
+Darling Krishna was born as Sunil Kumar N. on 12 June 1985 in Mysore, Karnataka.
 His father Nagappa, is a retired police officer.
 He completed his MBA from Bangalore.

 Career

-Debut and early work (2010-2019)
+Debut and early work (2010–2019)

-Krishna started his career as an assistant director for Duniya Soori in Jackie in 2010.
+Darling Krishna started his career as an assistant director for Duniya Soori in Jackie in 2010.
 He also played a CID officer in the film.
 He then did a special role in Hudugaru in 2011.
-Krishna then portrayed the titular role in the Kannada soap-opera "Krishna Rukmini".
+Darling Krishna then portrayed the titular role in the Kannada soap-opera "Krishna Rukmini".

-Krishna's first lead role came in 2013, with Madarangi opposite Sushma Raj.
-It was abox office success.
-Deccan Herald noted, "Krishna manages to hold his own but a smug smile or a fixed grimace won’t carry the day for long."
-He next portrayed a MLA aspirant in 2014 in Jolly Baru Matthu Poli Hudugaru opposite Mansi Vasudeva.
+Darling Krishna's first lead role came in 2013, with Madarangi opposite Sushma Raj.
+It was a box office success.
+B.S.
+Srivani of Deccan Herald noted, "Krishna manages to hold his own but a smug smile or a fixed grimace won’t carry the day for long."